Lab 2 - C++, CMake & IDE

 tolib.cpp

-; keep function declaration inlib.hpp
+; keep the function declaration inlib.hpp

 main.cpp